rzounlom/recipe-page/README.md

 ### Useful resources

 - [How to reference .ttf](https://www.geeksforgeeks.org/how-to-include-a-font-ttf-using-css/) - This showed me how to reference the .ttf files in my stylesheet
-- [CSS varables](https://elementor.com/blog/variables-in-css/?utm_source=google&utm_medium=cpc&utm_campaign=10759652828&utm_term=&lang=&gad_source=1&gclid=Cj0KCQjw2ou2BhCCARIsANAwM2G6OrJhY-17mmxPU5ziF3M3UvUko-dATsTeuxM0aHfo2dEGas8Re-YaAj9jEALw_wcB) - This showed me how to use CSS varialbes
+- [CSS varables](https://elementor.com/blog/variables-in-css/?utm_source=google&utm_medium=cpc&utm_campaign=10759652828&utm_term=&lang=&gad_source=1&gclid=Cj0KCQjw2ou2BhCCARIsANAwM2G6OrJhY-17mmxPU5ziF3M3UvUko-dATsTeuxM0aHfo2dEGas8Re-YaAj9jEALw_wcB) - This showed me how to use CSS varialbes.
+- [Change color of an li](https://www.w3schools.com/howto/howto_css_bullet_color.asp) - This showed me how to change the color of an li bullet/number
 - [Responsively App](https://responsively.app/download) - This app makes it easy to view multiple device layouts at once.

 ## Author